Name: Jean Bennett

 - Who is your favourite author/children’s author?

 - I enjoy reading New Zealand writers’ work.
-In particular, books by Patricia Grace and Sherryl Jordan.
+In particular, books by Patricia Graceopens a new window and Sherryl Jordanopens a new window.

 - Why did you want to be a writer?